ay-ay-vasilev/SDL2Game/README.md

 - i-frames ?
 - Specific weapon stats for actors in weapon json files?
 - Refactor ECS.h (uninline some methods, inline explicitly the rest)
-- Refactor the debug draw methods!!!
+- Refactor the debug draw methods

 Future plans:
 - Add a second container for Sprites that should not be outlined? (sword swings)